LNMA/Car_Rental_System_Gui_Server-Desktop/README.md

 1.before all make sure you have mysql database .

-2.then import dumps that attachment.
+2.then import mysql dumps that attachment.

+3.manually add (connector j) to the dependancy, I did not used any build automation tool in this project.

-3.take all file "Car Rental System gui" and run it.
+4.take all file "Car Rental System gui" and run it.
 4.default ide intellij.